 A guitar is easily one of the most fun instruments out there – it is versatile, easy to manage, not that difficult to learn, and there are a million options to choose from and find that one guitar that’s just perfect for you in every aspect.

 But it is also a little tricky to actually find that “perfect” guitar.
-Size matters a lot, especially if you have small hands, shorter arms, or just a petite body structure – basically, if you’re a woman or a small person, bulky guitars, which are more commonly made and sold, can be quite a problem anatomically.
+Size matters a lot, especially if need a guitar for small hands, shorter arms, or just a petite body structure – basically, if you’re a woman or a small person, bulky guitars, which are more commonly made and sold, can be quite a problem anatomically.
 Handling such a guitar can become a pretty exhausting task and can easily demotivate a beginner.

-Choosing the right-sized guitar is can be a huge struggle, especially when you’re just starting out and are more or less clueless about the countless brands out there and the kind of instruments they make, their price range, and so on.
-But don’t fret, ladies (pun intended), we’ve got your back!
+Getting back to the topic, choosing the right-sized guitar is can be a huge struggle, especially when you’re just starting out and are more or less clueless about the countless brands out there and the kind of instruments they make, their price range, and so on.
+But don’t fret, ladies (pun intended), I’ve got your back!

-We curated the perfect list for women looking for easy-to-handle guitars that are affordable, a breeze to tune and hold, and also deliver amazing tonal quality because we do not compromise with the quality of sound.
+I’ve curated the perfect list for women looking for easy-to-handle guitars that are affordable, a breeze to tune and hold, and also deliver amazing tonal quality because I wouldn’t compromise with the quality of sound.

 Here are the Best Guitars for Women